start-react/native-starter-kit/README.md

 ### [Redux](http://redux.js.org)

-As the requirements for JavaScript single-page applications have become increasingly complicated, our code must manage more state than ever before.
+As the requirements for JavaScript single-page applications have become increasingly complicated, our

+must manage more state than ever before.
 UI state is also increasing in complexity, as we need to manage the active route, the selected tab, whether to show a spinner or not, should pagination controls be displayed, and so on.

 Redux is a predictable state container for JavaScript apps.
 It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.